 This course provides an intensive introduction to organizational, methodological and professional issues involved in evaluating programs and measuring performance in organizations.
 It offers a practical understanding of the alternative approaches to program evaluation including expertise and consumer oriented approaches, program oriented approaches, decision oriented approaches and participant oriented approaches.
-Students will be introduced to methods for planning, conducting and reporting on evaluations using both quantitative and qualitative data.
-As part of the course, students will participate in a service learning activity involving a program evaluation conducted by an organization.
+Students are introduced to methods for planning, conducting and reporting on evaluations using both quantitative and qualitative data.
+As part of the course, students participate in a service learning activity involving a program evaluation conducted by an organization.

 The topics covered may include:

 - Program Evaluation - Basic Purposes, Uses, and Conceptual Distinctions

 - Origins and Current Trends in Modern Program Evaluation